MicrosoftDocs/learn/learn-pr/aspnetcore/build-your-first-blazor-web-app/includes/7-exercise-razor-binding.md

 ## Add to-do items

-Let's add some UI elements to add to-do items to our list.
+Let's add some UI elements for adding to-do items to our list.

 1. In *Todo.razor* add an `input` tag and a `button` below the unordered list.